kyang5/coursedescriptions/source/masters_prereqs.rst

    * This can be done before entering the Graduate program as a non-degree undergrad (cheaper undergraduate tuition).
-   * You can do special compressed prep courses :doc:`comp388fcs1` and :doc:`comp388fcs2` while taking a graduate course that does not require the prerequisites. (faster full-time finish!)
-See below.
+   * You can get both prerequisites in one semester with our special compressed prep courses :doc:`comp388fcs1` and :doc:`comp388fcs2`.
+     See a fuller discussion below.
+   * The compressed prerequisites can be taken after admission to the graduate program.
+Then you become a full-time graduate student if you add a third course - a graduate course not requiring the prerequisites.
+     (faster full-time finish!)

+**Compressed prep courses**:
-In fall or spring you have the opportunity to take a compressed intensive sequence of prerequisites in one semester:  two 7-8 weeks courses in succession, with the same total contact hours of regular 15 week courses.
+In fall or spring you have the opportunity to take a compressed intensive sequence of prerequisites in one semester:  two 7-8 weeks courses in succession, each with the same total contact hours of regular 15 week courses.
 These cover at least the content of
 :doc:`comp170` and :doc:`comp271`.
-You can be a full-time graduate student at the same time by adding the required :doc:`comp417`, which has no prerequisite.
+To be a full-time graduate student at the same time, the most common additional course is  the required :doc:`comp417`, which has no prerequisite.
-Note that 6 1/4 hours of class a week in the compressed prerequisite versions with all the work that goes with them does require some dedication!
+Note that 6 1/4 hours of class a week in the compressed prerequisites with all the work that goes with them does require some dedication!
 Many transitioning students with full-time jobs have found this to be *too much* to take on even without an additional grad course.
 You can see the